-From the dual visions of Dr. Ella Gates Mahmoud and Eric Mahmoud, in 1985, the Harvest Network of Schools begun as SEED Daycare, Inc. - a licensed, home-based childcare program emphasizing children’s culture through daily rituals, stories, field trips, and activities for children ages 3-5.
+From the dual visions of Dr. Ella Gates Mahmoud and Eric Mahmoud, in 1985, the Harvest Network of Schools began as SEED Daycare, Inc. - a licensed, home-based childcare program emphasizing children’s culture through daily rituals, stories, field trips, and activities for children ages 3-5.

-In 2015, the Harvest Network of Schools became a charter management organization: creating and managing public charter schools with a shared educational vision.
+In 2015, The Harvest Network of Schools became a charter management organization: creating and managing public charter schools with a shared educational vision.

 Our Founders' Story

-Dr. Ella and Eric Mahmoud first planted the seeds for the Harvest Network of Schools more than 30 years ago.
+Dr. Ella and Eric Mahmoud first planted the seeds for The Harvest Network of Schools more than 30 years ago.
 A generation of north Minneapolis children have since attended their schools, 80% of whom have gone on to college and many of whom have returned to give back to their community.
 Today, Harvest Network of Schools educates more than a 1,000 children each day, using best practices for instruction and a culturally affirming curriculum to transform north Minneapolis from poverty to prosperity.

-Even as a child, growing up in inner city Philadelphia, Eric was known for his self-discipline and rigor.
+Even as a child, growing up in inner-city Philadelphia, Eric was known for his self-discipline and rigor.
 His parents, a plumber and part-time carpenter and a Sears department store manager, instilled the spirit of self-determination and entrepreneurship in their children.